LightCuppixLab/MoneyTracker/terms.md

 ## 3. Your Account

-You sign in with Google.
+Depending on your platform, you sign in with Apple (on iOS) or with Google (on Android).
 You can manage your data at any time:

 - Delete your account in Settings, then "Delete account".
 This is immediate and permanent: it erases your login identity together with your profile and all related data, and cannot be undone.
 - Export your data in Settings, then "Privacy & Data", then "Export my data".